 Results for ' valve replacement'

 Problem: Pulmonary Valve Stenosis

-Mitral regurgitation is leakage of blood backward through the mitral valve each time the left ventricle contracts.
-Learn about ongoing care of this condition.
+Pulmonary stenosis is a restriction of blood flowing through the valve from the heart to the lungs.
+Learn about treatment and ongoing care of this condition.

 Post Surgery Milestones: Managing Your Mood, Expectations and Goals